Careers.

 The preceding statements are not intended to be an exhaustive list of tasks and functions for this position.
 Other tasks and functions may be assigned as needed to fulfill the mission of the organization.

-Interested applicants should submit their cover letter, outlining why they consider themselves an excellent candidate for the position, as well as their resume, to employment@ednamartincc.org with the subject line: Parents as Teachers (PAT) Parent Educator
+Interested applicants should submit their cover letter, outlining why they consider themselves an excellent candidate for the position, as well as their resume, to employment@ednamartincc.org with the subject line: Youth Program Assistant Director

 Childcare Ministry Teacher